NeilAllen/ruby_rails/Home.md

 See [[Unix shell initialization]] for more info about how config files get loaded.

-### Rubinius 2.0 in Ruby 1.9 mode

-Rubinius in 1.9 mode uses a separate bin directory for executable binstubs.
-To compensate for that, use the [rbx plugin][rbx].

 ### `/dev/fd` error under Docker or FreeBSD

     ERROR: rbenv/libexec/rbenv-version-file-read: